BUPTAntiRiver/vaults/default/bupt/DBMS/Database System Crash Course.md

 ```

 different queries may have same results, but differs in performance, which leads to query optimization, discussed later.
-# chapter 3 introduction to sql
+# Chapter 3 introduction to sql
 **definition**: structured query language, widely used query language, but not all examples work on particular systems.
 sql can do a lot of things with db:
 - query